Insurance Program

 How many times can a student dancer be insured at no cost?

 Once.
-If they continue on to a subsequent class, or repeat a class, they must pay the insurance fee.
+If they continue on to a subsequent class, or repeat a class, they must pay

 Is there a limit to the length of our class?